-How else has Diabetes UK been influencing the 10-Year Health Plan?
+How did Diabetes UK influence the 10-Year Health Plan?

 Since the launch of the consultation for the 10-Year Health Plan, we have been making sure the government understands why it is so important that diabetes care and prevention is improved: